 From £6.50Honeysuckle - Lonicera japonica Halliana Bushy, evergreen mid-green leaves Lovely small creamy y

-From £10.74Height: 3.2m Colour: Pink Shape: Double Scent: Light Flowering period: Repeat Type: Climber
+From £10.74Height: 7m Colour: White Shape: Double Scent: Strong Flowering period: Repeat Type: Climber

 Hydrangea anomala petiolaris is an attractive, vigorous self-clinging climbing Hydrangea originating from woodland areas of Japan, China, Korea and the Himalayas.
 It tolerates many soils, even heavy clay, but needs good moisture retention and should be watered well in dry spells, particularly during establishment.

 It takes a little while to establish, but once it has, it supports itself with aerial roots as it climbs walls, fences and even quite large trees.
 Once settled in, Hydrangea petiolaris produces masses of showy white corymbs (flat white plates of tiny white flowers) that last all summer and the foliage is fresh green with good autumn colour.
 As climbing plants go, It is also a very strong grower, and ideally should have plenty of space to expand although it can be kept within bounds with a judicious hack-back in autumn.
 Left to its own devices, H. petiolaris can reach 30' to 50'.
 It should be dead-headed, and pruned if necessary, immediately after flowering.